TonyIvchenko/playground/src/ctscan/README.md

 - Sweep metric names are validated up front, so typos in `--sort-metric` or `--selection-metric` fail fast.
 - Sweep architecture, loss, and optimizer families are also validated up front before trial planning starts.
 - Sweep class-weight modes are also validated up front.
+- Sweep device selectors are also validated up front.
 - Sweep scheduler, sampler, and augmentation names are also validated before trial planning starts.
 - Each trial also writes `model/backbone_search/<trial>.config.json` with the resolved knob values.
 - Add `--dry-run` to print the planned trial slugs without starting training.